roschlec/roschlec.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 <p>I'm a microbial ecologist based in Berlin.
 My research focuses on the ways microbes associate with each other and with plants.
-I'm currently interested in bacterial trait diversity and how it influences community assembly and ecosystem processes.</p>
+I'm currently interested in bacterial diversity and how it influences community assembly and ecosystem processes.</p>

 <p>I have worked in different research projects related to plant-pathogen interactions in grapes and <i>Arabidopsis thaliana</i>, spatial analysis of bacterial communities on the leaf surface, and generally working at the interface of microbiology, genomics, molecular biology and genetics, synthetic biology, and ecology.</p>